tallforasmurf/CHIP8IDE/readme.md

 In order for this to work, the Display window must have the "focus".
 Click on the edge of the window.
 Then type on those keyboard letters.
 The matching keypad keys should operate and the program should display the matching keypad letters.

-There are two other sets of keys in the pop-up menu.
+There are two other lists of keys in the pop-up menu.
 Or you can select Enter New Map from the menu, and then enter a list of 16 keys of your choice.

 ### Single step and the Keypad

-Click STOP to hald the program (`draw_the_key.asm`) that is running.
+Click STOP to halt the program (`draw_the_key.asm`) that is running.
 The next instruction is at #203, `LD V5, K`.
 This instruction tells the machine to wait until a key is pressed, then load its number into register V5, then wait until the key is released before going to the next instruction.

 Click the STEP button a few times.
 Nothing happens.
 The machine is waiting to find a key pressed.
 But you can't click on STEP and also click on a keypad key at the same time!
 So there is a problem trying to single-step through a load-keyboard instruction or any of the other instructions that test the keypad.